Red-misst/imuigai-next-pwa/README.md

   - deprecated, use [basePath](https://nextjs.org/docs/api-reference/next.config.js/basepath) instead
 - reloadOnOnline - changes the behaviour of the app when the device detects that it has gone back "online" and has a network connection.
 Indicate if the app should call `location.reload()` to refresh the app.
   - default: `true`
-- customWorkerDir - customize the directory where `next-pwa` looks for a custom worker implementation to add to the service worker generated by workbox.
-For more information, check out the [custom worker example](https://github.com/shadowwalker/next-pwa/tree/master/examples/custom-ts-worker).
+- customWorkerDir - customize the directory where `imuigai-next-pwa` looks for a custom worker implementation to add to the service worker generated by workbox.
+For more information, check out the [custom worker example](https://github.com/Red-misst/imuigai-next-pwa/tree/master/examples/custom-ts-worker).
   - default: `worker`

 ### Other Options

-`next-pwa` uses `workbox-webpack-plugin`, other options which could also be put in `pwa` object can be found [**ON THE DOCUMENTATION**](https://developer.chrome.com/docs/workbox/modules/workbox-webpack-plugin) for [GenerateSW](https://developer.chrome.com/docs/workbox/modules/workbox-webpack-plugin/#generatesw-plugin) and [InjectManifest](https://developer.chrome.com/docs/workbox/modules/workbox-webpack-plugin/#injectmanifest-plugin).
+`imuigai-next-pwa` uses `workbox-webpack-plugin`, other options which could also be put in `pwa` object can be found [**ON THE DOCUMENTATION**](https://developer.chrome.com/docs/workbox/modules/workbox-webpack-plugin) for [GenerateSW](https://developer.chrome.com/docs/workbox/modules/workbox-webpack-plugin/#generatesw-plugin) and [InjectManifest](https://developer.chrome.com/docs/workbox/modules/workbox-webpack-plugin/#injectmanifest-plugin).
 If you specify `swSrc`, `InjectManifest` plugin will be used, otherwise `GenerateSW` will be used to generate service worker.

 ### Runtime Caching

-`next-pwa` uses a default runtime [cache.js](https://github.com/shadowwalker/next-pwa/blob/master/cache.js)
+`imuigai-next-pwa` uses a default runtime [cache.js](https://github.com/Red-misst/imuigai-next-pwa/blob/master/cache.js)

 There is a great chance you may want to customize your own runtime caching rules.
 Please feel free to copy the default `cache.js` file and customize the rules as you like.
 Don't forget to inject the configurations into your `pwa` config in `next.config.js`.